 The 2015 operating expenses estimate, excluding debt service requirements and other reserve contributions, is \$31.3 million; this is an increase of 11.3 percent over 2014.
-Debt service and financing fees are \$46.2 million, this is an 1.1 percent increase over 2014.
+Debt service and financing fees are \$46.2 million; this is a 1.1 percent increase over 2014.

 - The Dulles Corridor Enterprise Fund Renewal and Replacement Program for the Toll Road addresses major maintenance requirements including overlays, sound wall repairs, bridge deck replacements, erosion and drainage control, and other maintenance projects.
 The Renewal and Replacement program is funded from Toll Road revenue.
 The 2015 new program authorization for a five-year plan is \$17.6 million. - The Dulles Corridor Enterprise Fund Capital Improvement Program funds Dulles Corridor Capital Improvements related to the Toll Road, its ancillary ramps and interchanges, the Metrorail Project, and other corridor improvements.
-The Capital Improvement Program is funded from bond proceeds, Federal Transit Administration grants, and contributions from Fairfax County and the Commonwealth of Virginia (Commonwealth).
+The Capital Improvement Program is funded from bond proceeds, Federal Transit Administration grants, and contributions from Fairfax County, Loudoun County, the Commonwealth of Virginia (Commonwealth) and the Airports Authority.
 The 2015 new program authorization for a five-year plan is \$44.3 million for other corridor improvements.